Para-Lang/para-compiler/docs/source/pyapi_ref/index.rst

 .. note::

-    These requirements are extended the base requirements from the :ref:`previous ones. <Requirements>`
+    These requirements extend the base requirements from the :ref:`previous ones. <Compiler Requirements>`

 Overview
 ========